SasinduWijeratne/MTTKRP_FPGA/README.md

 1. FPGA Project setup is included in FPGA Folder
 2. FLYCOO folder contains the source codes for the conversion of the datasets to proposed format

+## Datasets
+We use FROSTT datasets (http://frostt.io/tensors/) for evaluation.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)